 - 203K mortgage: Related to the Section 203(k) program run by the federal government for single-family properties that require repair and rehabilitation.

-Choosing the best loan for you will depend on a number of factors, including the current housing market and your personal situation.
-You might want to start by asking these questions:
+Choosing the best mortgage loan for you will depend on many factors, such as the current housing market, the direction of interest rates, and your personal situation.

 - How long do you plan to keep the home?